Tag Archives: water beads

 The products

 My water beads were BioGel from Creation Station.
 The boba was Rainbow Tapioca Pearls, ordered from Amazon.
-On a pound-for-pound basis, the boba was half the cost, but really way more than I would need for sensory play for one kid.
+On a pound-for-pound basis, the boba was half the cost, but I had to buy a larger quantity than I would need for sensory play for one kid.

 Ease of Preparation